smapsekar/crux-display/README.md

 Developers, data analysts, and website owners who want to track and optimize user experience across their web properties.
 Installation and Usage:

-(Provide detailed instructions on how to install and run the application, including any required dependencies or setup steps.)

 Technologies Used:

 React, TypeScript, Material UI, Unit test

 License:

-(Specify the license under which the project is released.)

 Additional Information: